 Anxieties caused by problems like job insecurity, a troubled homelife, smoking or drinking too much, or health issues will all have been felt more intensely during this period.
 The current climate means it is more important than ever that the causes of poor mental wellbeing, and how they can be alleviated, are better understood.

-Greater Manchester’s Big Mental Wellbeing Conversation is being run by the Greater Manchester Health and Social Care Partnership and the Independent Mental Health Network.
+Greater Manchester’s Big Mental Wellbeing Conversation is being run by NHS Greater Manchester Integrated Care and the Independent Mental Health Network.
 The Independent Mental Health Network is a membership-led organisation that represents a diverse community of past, current and future users of mental health services, as well as those with lived experience of mental health

 Everyone in the city-region is being asked to take part in the survey about their mental wellbeing.
 Responses to the survey will help shape future initiatives to improve mental wellbeing in Greater Manchester, making sure they reflect the needs of local people.

-Warren Heppolette, Greater Manchester Health and Social Care Partnership executive lead for strategy and system development said:
+Warren Heppolette, NHS Greater Manchester Integrated Care executive lead for strategy and system development said:

 We want to help everyone in Greater Manchester to have good mental wellbeing.
 The way we feel not only impacts on our mental health but can be detrimental to physical health and our relationships with other people too.